Diclofenac sodium (topical)

 Wait until the area is completely dry before covering with clothing or applying sunscreen, insect repellent, cosmetics, topical medications or other substances.

-Avoid showering/bathing for at least 1 hour after the application to the treated area(s).
+Avoid showering/bathing for at least 1 hour after application.

 Minimize or avoid exposure of treated area(s) to natural or artificial sunlight.